 I turn over.
 Ingmon communicates by a handful of words.
 At first, she taught me “Faan gyun.”
 It’s one of the few Cantonese phrases I’ve learned.
 But once I understood it, it was no longer needed, and she now just taps me on the shoulder.
 Mostly she communicates by the way she settles herself on me.
 As usual, she sits on my balls and glides her groin along my shaft as she kneads my pectoral muscles.
 And she continues the massage, as if we weren’t actually having sex, though I am now inside her.
 For the first time.
 She doesn’t smile.
 She’s calm.
 Normally, before I’m about to shoot, she presses a button in the console next to my bed, and the boss enters to catch a spurt of semen in her digital spoon.
 Sometimes, like today, she enters early and stands in the room, watching everything.

 My cock pops out glistening when Ingmon gets off me and she proceeds to finish me off by hand.
 Thereupon she cleans me up.
 Usually they leave silently and without so much as a parting glance.
 Today, however, she coos the words, “Baai baai.”

-I’m learning a lot about essential communication — minus the message.
+I’m learning a lot about essential communication—minus the message.
 But there are times when specific information is nonetheless needed by one party or the other, and a great deal of effort is expended in acquiring or dispensing it.
 For instance, I get bored with the same body all the time.
-I dilate at the presence of new flesh.
+At the presence of new flesh, I dilate.
 My erection is twice as hard.
 Isn’t that what they want?
 I indicated this to the boss: I wanted a new body.
 I did this by pointing to Ingmon the next time she was brought in, waving her away and pronouncing “No.”